bpetto35/DCC-DIY-Turnout-Controllers/README.md

 # DCC and DIY Turnout Accessories
 Electronic modules to control, pilot of Fleischmann or Kato Turnouts

+## CMRI module
+* PCB is identical to Fleischmann version 2.0
+* No relay, just LED and button but reuse the previous PCB
+* JMRI will need DCC decoder to effectively operate the turnout

 ## Kato modules

 ### Mimic pannel